 What is a Virtual Hiring Event?

 Virtual hiring events are similar to in-person, real world hiring events, except that they are held online using a virtual platform.
-Due to limits on convening large numbers of people together in the era of COVID-19, virtual hiring events will still allow those employers with open positions to be find the talent they need.
+Due to limits on convening large numbers of people together in a post-pandemic era, virtual hiring events allow those employers with open positions to be find the talent they need.

 Get tips on how to make a good impression at a virtual hiring event by clicking the button below.